10 Must-Haves for Your Interior Design Website

 7. SEO Basics

-Search engine optimization might sound intimidating, but the basics are totally doable—and absolutely worth it.
+Search engine optimization might sound intimidating, but the basics are doable—and absolutely worth it.
 A little strategy can help dream clients find you without having to constantly show up on social media.

 Start with:

-Keyword-rich page titles and headers
+Keyword-rich page titles and headers.

-Clear meta descriptions
+Clear meta descriptions.

-Alt text for all images
+Alt text for all images.

-Internal linking between pages
+Internal linking between pages.

-Fast page load speeds
+Fast page load speeds.

 If SEO feels like a foreign language, consider investing in a copywriter who can help translate.
 The right tweaks can dramatically boost your visibility.